How to achieve IOSH membership and why it is so valuable

 Every year around 180,000 people from a range of different industries attend IOSH training courses, which are designed for candidates at every professional level across all industries.

-- Passing an IOSH course does not lead to automatic membership, you have to apply.
+Passing an IOSH course does not lead to automatic membership, you need to apply.

 IOSH membership levels

 All new members join at this level.
-It is open to everyone who pays the membership fee (currently £191 per year) regardless of their qualifications or experience.
-Once you've joined as an Affiliate Member, IOSH will support you in transferring to the membership category which reflects your knowledge, qualifications and experience.
-You will gain access to all the benefits of membership, including training and materials to help you further your career and gain additional qualifications.
+It is open to everyone who pays the membership fee (currently £198 per year) regardless of their qualifications or experience.
+Once you've joined as an Affiliate Member, IOSH will support you in transferring to the membership category which reflects your knowledge, qualifications, and experience.
+You will gain access to all the benefits of membership, including training and materials to help you further your career, as well as their global network of Health and Safety Specialists.

 Associate Membership (AIOSH)

-Associate level membership is achieved by completing an accredited Level 3 qualification (such as an IOSH or NEBOSH certificate).
-IOSH will often consider NEBOSH and NVQ Level 5 training courses in their selection of approved qualifications.
+Associate level membership is achieved by completing a recognised IOSH-Accredited qualification, such as IOSH or NEBOSH certificates.
+IOSH will often consider NEBOSH and NVQ Level 6 training courses in their selection of approved qualifications as well.
 If you already hold some qualifications, always check with IOSH to see if you qualify for Associate Membership.

 Technical Membership (Tech IOSH)

-Technical membership requires an accredited qualification, two years of full-time experience or five years of part-time experience, and includes an obligatory CPD (continuous professional development) programme.
+Technical membership requires an accredited level 3 qualification, equivalent to our NEBOSH National General Certificate, plus two years of full-time experience, or five years of part-time experience and includes an obligatory CPD (continuous professional development) programme.
+A CPD record must be maintained alongside this as evidence.
+This membership level entitles you to use the post-nominal TechIOSH after your name to demonstrate your experience as an aspiring Health and Safety professional.

 Graduate Membership (Grad IOSH)